1965 San Diego Chargers season: Week 7: at New York Jets

-San Diego pulled away in the second half to reach the halfway point of the season unbeaten.
+San Diego pulled away in the second half to reach the midway point of the season unbeaten.
 In the opening quarter, New York made one field goal and had another scoring chance after Duncan fumbled the ensuing kickoff.
 However, Ladd blocked a second field goal attempt, and the Chargers drove 64 yards in 8 plays to take the lead on Lowe's 8-yard run around right end.
-A threatening Jets drive was halted when Zeman forced a fumble that Buncom recovered at his own 31, but Redman shanked a punt for only 11 yards soon afterwards, setting up another New York field goal.
+A threatening Jets drive was halted when Zeman forced a fumble that Buncom recovered at his own 31-yard line, but Redman shanked a punt for only 11 yards soon afterwards, setting up another New York field goal.
 Alworth's 39-yard catch helped set up a 20-yard Travenio field goal, and the Chargers led 10–6 at halftime.

-Gross recovered a fumble at the New York 11 three plays into the second half, setting up a Hadl-to-Kocourek touchdown on 3rd and goal from the 2.
+Gross recovered a fumble at the New York 11-yard line three plays into the second half, setting up a Hadl-to-Kocourek touchdown on 3rd and goal from the 2.
 Duncan's 51-yard punt return gave them another scoring chance soon afterwards, but Travenio missed a 41-yard kick.
-On the following Chargers drive, they moved from their own 19 to their own 41, from where Lowe again went around right end, following blocks from Sweeney and Ron Mix en route to a 59-yard touchdown.
-The teams exchanged field goal sin the final quarter, and Chargers' backup quarterback Don Breaux completed the scoring with a 57-yard touchdown to Alworth.
+On the following Chargers drive, they moved from their own 19-yard line to their own 41-yard line, from where Lowe again went around right end, following blocks from Sweeney and Ron Mix en route to a 59-yard touchdown.
+The teams exchanged field goals in the final quarter, and Chargers backup quarterback Don Breaux completed the scoring with a 57-yard touchdown to Alworth.

-Lowe rushed 16 times for 110 yards and 2 touchdowns, while Alworth had 7 catches for 142 yards and a touchdown.
+Lowe and Alworth again accounted for the majority of San Diego's yards, with a combined 252 of 342.
 New York fumbled six times, with the Chargers recovering four of them.